 Vinegar production involves two fundamental stages: alcoholic fermentation and acetic fermentation.
 Mastery of these phases defines the quality of the final product.

-In industrial practice, the challenge lies in rigorous control of fermentation, ensuring preservation of the sensory profile and consistency between batches.
+In industrial practice, the challenge lies in the strict control of fermentation, ensuring preservation of the sensory profile and consistency between batches.

 → Traditional method (Orléans)

 Fermentation occurs more slowly and naturally.
-This process favors the development of more complex aromatic compounds and is used in premium vinegars.
+This process favors the development of more complex aromatic compounds, being used in premium vinegars.

 → Control of critical variables

-During acetification, three factors need to be monitored continuously:
+During acetification, three factors need to be continuously monitored:

 Temperature, which influences bacterial activity and the volatilization of aromas;